 You also can add a lease premium to their monthly rent that can either be applied to the down payment later or – if they don’t end up exercising their option to buy your home – you can keep it as income.

-I Can’t Sell My House in Twin Cities MN!
+I Can’t Sell My House in Minnesota MN!

-If you are interested in learning more your options for selling your home in Twin Cities Minnesota, call us at 612-293-3532 or fill out the form on this page to get more information sent to you right away.
+If you are interested in learning more your options for selling your home in Minnesota Minnesota, call us at 612-293-3532 or fill out the form on this page to get more information sent to you right away.